 - Did you or someone in your household recently have any insect bites?

 If you answered yes to any of them, then you should go ahead and start checking your cat more closely.
 Fleas usually hang around “hidden” parts of your cat, such as the armpits, groin, ears and around the neck.
 So it might be hard to spot them, even more so because, they move and jump very fast.

-I hope you did not see any flea or flea feces.
+I hope you did not see any of those.
 If you did, though, it is time to move on to the next section.

-As we mentioned, it is estimated that 95 percent of flea eggs, larvae and pupae live in the environment, not on your cat.
+As we mentioned, it is estimated that 95 percent of eggs, larvae, and pupae live in the environment, not on your cat.
 This is why it is so important to pay as much attention to treating your home, as you do treating your cat.